Handyfon/heartbeat/README.md

 - Custom Overlay<br>
 - Configure how strong the effects are<br>
 - Disable any effects you dislike<br>
-- This module is not available in the module browser until the end of the month.
 <br>

 <h1>Images and Gifs:</h1>